wunderio/next-drupal-starterkit/.github/pull_request_template.md

 ### Testing locally:

 1. rebuild the project locally with DDEV, starting from scratch `./setup-ddev.sh -c`
+2. if you have not set up Cypress in this environment yet, run the one-time setup commands:
+   - `ddev npx cypress install`
+   - `ddev exec ./install-cypress-deps.sh`
-2. open another terminal window while both frontend and backend are running and run the Cypress tests: `ddev npm run cypress:run`
+3. open another terminal window while both frontend and backend are running and run the Cypress tests: `ddev npm run cypress:run`

 ## Best practices: